 Selecting the Right Size Riding Lawn Mower

 Here is a general guide for knowing what size riding lawn mower to purchase.
 Figure out the size of your property.

-- For a property smaller than ¾ acre, you should probably invest in a push mower or best battery powered lawn mower instead of a riding lawn mower.
+- Less than ¾ acre: Invest in a push mower or best battery powered lawn mower instead of a riding lawn mower.

 You need to decide what you plan to achieve with your machine before you choose between a riding lawn mower and a lawn tractor, as the latter has more capabilities than a mower does.